RGSt-bg/Furniture-Shop/Tasks-to-complete.md

 - [ ] Add submenu Edit/Delete
 - [ ] Write functionalities for Edit
 - [ ] Write functionalities for Delete
+  - [ ] Check if there is furniture in the category
 ## 5. Make User Edit menu
 - [ ] Add name/email to the logged-in user to the top right corner
 - [ ] When click on the name/email go to User Edit menu